zio/zio/docs/about/contributing-to-documentation.md

 ## Editing Documentation Locally

+ZIO contributors are encouraged to use this approach for introducing new documentation pages, or when we have lots of improvements on code snippets since we can compile check all changes locally before committing and sending a pull request to the project:

-First, we need to clone the ZIO project on our machine:
+1. First, we need to clone the ZIO project on our machine:

 ```bash
 git clone git@github.com:zio/zio.git
 cd zio
 ```

+2. The documentation source code can be found in the `docs` directory and they are all in Markdown format.
+Now we can begin improving the existing documentation or adding new documentation.

-To generate documentation site from type-checked markdowns we can use the following command:
+3. To generate documentation site from type-checked markdowns we can use the following command:

 ```bash
 sbt docs/mdoc